 There are two core services inside Studiosity.

 The Connect Live service provides timely support, anytime of the day or night, 24/7.
 Students formulate their own questions, then connect in the interactive online classroom and work through the questions - with chat, collaborative whiteboard, and file sharing tools.
-Because timely feedback drives confidence and perseverance.
+Because timely support drives confidence and perseverance.

 The Writing Feedback service is for when students think, "I've gone as far as I can on this draft, now I don't know how to improve it."
 This service lets a student upload a draft written assignment and receive formative feedback from an English language specialist in less than 24 hours.
 The feedback is based on critical, core writing skills, such as spelling/grammar, structure, and choice of language.
 It helps students think about where they might focus their attention and add more thought.

-Teachers know that half of a child's school learning is hidden, "invisible," after hours when they study alone at night.
+Teachers know that half of a child's school learning is hidden, "invisible," after hours when they study alone at night or on weekends.

 But in 2023, for teachers and schools who are driven by each student's personal learning journey and success, who want to be able to personalise learning with timely feedback and data, 'invisible' is no longer good enough.